lisamariesophie/httpwebserver/README.md

 # Docker HttpWebServer

-A simple  webserver handling GET and HEAD Requests running in a Docker Container serving directories and static files.
+A simple  webserver handling GET and HEAD Requests running in a Docker Container serving directories and static files from a user-specified directory.
+Server was tested with browser and Postman.

 ## Getting Started